 Eventually, New York City was no longer the sole place for innovation.
 Regional theaters asserted themselves and started producing new plays and deciding for themselves which plays were good and which were not good.
 They no longer had to wait for the NYC theater world to make that determination for them.
 And NYC benefited from the Regional theaters becoming important sources for new plays.
 NYC just had to wait and see what new plays were successful in other cities around the country, and then they could mount the best of those plays for the NYC theater world.

-But Regional professional theaters are generally subsidized by local rich patrons (individuals and businesses) and play-goers wealthy enough to afford the prices of plays (e.g. Cincinnati, Detroit, and Oklahoma City professional theaters).
+But Regional professional theaters are generally subsidized by local rich patrons (individuals and businesses) and play-goers wealthy enough to afford the prices of plays (e.g. Cincinnati, Detroit, Oklahoma City etc. professional theaters).

 Community (town) amateur theaters are generally subsidized by a combination of community funds (political), business contributions (charity), and play-goer attendance.